Drohiczyn: Middle Ages

+A panorama of Drohiczyn from the late Middle Ages (second half of the 13th century).
+In the foreground is the western suburb.
+In the background, a wooden castle on a hill, and on the opposite bank, the Monastery of the Savior.

 In early Middle Ages, the town's territory was inhabited by the warring tribe of Yotvingians.
 It is not known who founded the Drohiczyn gord: it was most likely a defensive settlement of the Yotvingians, mentioned in Rus' chronicles in 1061.
 In 1142, Grand Duke Vsevolod II of Kiev divided his realm between his family, granting Drohiczyn (as Dorohychin) and Brest to his younger brother Igor.
 Some time in late 12th century, Drohiczyn was under the Polish rule.
+In 1192, near Drohiczyn, polish prince Casimir II the Just defeated Ruthenians, Yotvingians and Cumans.
 On March 8, 1237, Duke Konrad I of Masovia handed Drohiczyn, together with the area between the Bug and the Narew, to the Order of Dobrzyń.
 In March 1238, Prince Daniel successfully annexed Drohiczyn into Galicia-Volhynia after defeating Dobrzyń knights.

 In 1241, taking advantage of the chaos which ensued after the Mongol Invasion of Poland, Lithuanian Grand Duke Mindaugas captured Podlasie together with Drohiczyn, Bielsk Podlaski, Mielnik, Brańsk and Suraż, annexing it into the Grand Duchy of Lithuania.
 The Rus dukes did not want to give up this region, and regained Drohiczyn after a few years.
 In 1251, Rus forces, gathered at Drohiczyn, invaded the Yotvingians.
 After a victorious war, the position of Duke Daniel of Galicia grew so strong that he was crowned the King of Ruthenia.
 This happened in Drohiczyn in 1253.

 In 1274, Drohiczyn was again captured by the Lithuanians, and the town with whole province remained in Lithuania until the Union of Lublin (1569), with the exception in the 1380s and 1430s, when Drohiczyn was ruled by the Duke of Masovia Janusz.
 The Lithuanian duke Jonas Vaidutis was born in the town in 1367 and titled himself the Duke of Drohiczyn.

 Drohiczyn was one of major cities of the Grand Duchy of Lithuania, together with Trakai, Vilnius and Navahrudak.
 In the 15th century, most of town’s population was of Ruthenian heritage, with Polish, Jewish and Lithuanian minorities.
 In 1498, its position was officially recognized, when it was granted Magdeburg rights.

 Early modern era

-During the reign of Sigismund I the Old, Drohiczyn was named capital and administrative seat of Podlasie Voivodeship, which was established in 1513.
+During the reign of Sigismund I the Old, Drohiczyn was named capital and administrative seat of Podlaskie Voivodeship, which was established in 1513.
 Local sejmiks took place here.
 At that time, the town experienced its golden age.
-In 1569 with the Union of Lublin, Drohiczyn was annexed to the Kingdom of Poland.
+In 1569, along with Podlachia, the town was returned to the Kingdom of Poland by the Privilege of restoration of Podlasie land to the Polish Crown.
 The town continued to prosper, despite a plague outbreak in 1624, which decimated the population.
 Furthermore, in the 1630s there were two fires, in which several houses burned.
 Since mid-1630s, the population of Drohiczyn began to decline.